Assyrian folk-pop music: Rhythm

 Assyrian dance music (particularly khigga) has a rhythm or beat that is similar to a swing/shuffle, a galloping jazz and blues rhythm.
 Whereas, the faster-paced gubareh beat can be compared to the Irish jig.
 The sheikhani beat uses a rhythm that is analogous to dembow, a dance rhythm in reggaeton music.
 Solos are common in Assyrian music and they are usually protracted.
 Instrumentation is mostly arranged with a keyboard and electronic drums, namely in weddings or parties.
 Although many forms of Assyrian records do use acoustic and orchestral instruments such as strings, pianos, saxophones and violins.

 History

 Folkloric period

 Assyrian folk music is omnipresent in the village scene.
 A "musician" is not necessarily a professional, whoever can sing in any manner is considered a "singer".
 Most of the time, music is learned by ear and passed down as an oral tradition.
-Village music may be categorized, basically, into four groups: local secular music not related to specific occasions; functional music; religious music and hymns; music adopted from other areas.
+Village music may be categorized, basically, into four groups: local secular music not related to specific occasions; functional music; religious music and hymns; and music adopted from other areas.

 Here are a few types of tribal Assyrian Music that has survived to this day, especially in the Assyrian villages and towns of northern Iraq, southeastern Turkey, northwestern Iran and northeastern Syria: